Comparison

 • +1 more

 Research SummaryFirst-in-class GLP-1 agonist with extensive clinical experience since 2005.
 Studies show 2-4% weight loss and A1C reductions of 0.5-1%.
 Weekly formulation (Bydureon) provides more consistent levels.ATTAIN-1 Phase 3 results showed significant weight loss.
 ATTAIN-MAINTAIN showed it helps maintain weight after injectable GLP-1 treatment.
-NDA submitted late 2025 with National Priority Voucher for expedited review.
+NDA submitted late 2025.
+Selected for FDA National Priority Voucher program but review was delayed to April 2026.
+FDA approved Foundayo (orforglipron) on April 1, 2026 under the National Priority Voucher Program — the fastest new molecular entity approval since 2002.
+It is the first oral non-peptide GLP-1 receptor agonist approved for chronic weight management.

 Frequently Asked Questions: Exenatide vs Orforglipron